Using Custom JavaScript Variables in GTM

 Hata Ayıklama Kolay Teknik bilgi gerektirir

-1. Defining a New Variable
+1. Define New Variable

-2. Setting Up the Function Structure
+2. Set Up the Function Structure

 Your code should always start with the following template: